 Playing Do Golf…

-A couple of weeks ago I talked about how most golfers play ‘Don’t Golf’ in that they make a statement before each shot about what they don’t want to do.
+I have previously talked about how most golfers play ‘Don’t Golf’ in that they make a statement before each shot about what they don’t want to do.
 Eg. “Don’t go in the water,” right before doing just that!

 Get your game on TRAC